psaikido/hugle.uk/content/prose/thesium/020-conspiracy.md

 He wasn't used to all the soldiers standing stiffly about the place either.
 Their hi-tech guns made him nervous.
 These guys never seemed to smile.

-Gemma leaned forward "My group's lunar base has a facility for making Von Neumann machines.
+Maya leaned forward "My group's lunar base has a facility for making Von Neumann machines.
 We have actual working prototypes already.
 They can rebuild and reconfigure themselves.
 That makes them, practically speaking, immortal!
 Of course, no one can breathe a word of this but look, the Colonel thinks